open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-- <a href="operations.md#get-the-organization-for-the-buyer">Get the organization for the buyer</a> and add a `Classification` object to its `.details.classifications` array.
+- [Get the organization for the buyer](operations.md#get-the-organization-for-the-buyer) and add a `Classification` object to its `.details.classifications` array.
 - Map the value of this field to the classification's `.id`.
-- Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/buyer-legal-type">authority table</a> and map it to the classification's `.description`.
+- Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/buyer-legal-type) and map it to the classification's `.description`.
 - Set the classification's `.scheme` to 'TED_CA_TYPE'.

 ```xml